desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-For example, when discovering signaling names by performing an NSEC walk or zone transfer of a signaling zone, the parental agent MUST NOT assume that the nameserver(s) under whose signaling domain(s) a signaling name appears is in fact authoritative for the corresponding child.
+For example, when discovering signaling names by performing an NSEC walk or zone transfer of a signaling zone, the parental agent MUST NOT assume that the nameserver(s) under whose signaling domain(s) a signaling name appears is actually authoritative for the corresponding child.

-In this case (and in other cases alike where some list of "bootstrappable domains" is retrieved from elsewhere), the parental agent MUST ascertain that the child's delegation actually contains the nameserver hostname seen during discovery, and ensure that signaling record queries are only made against the proper set of nameservers as
+Instead, whenever a list of "bootstrappable domains" is obtained other than directly from the parent, the parental agent MUST ascertain that the child's delegation actually contains the nameserver hostname seen during discovery, and ensure that signaling record queries are only made against the proper set of nameservers as